FAQ: Cold & Flu Symptoms in Adults, and More

 • How do I treat my cough symptoms?

-For coughs, antitussive medications such as dextromethorphan and diphenhydramine are used to help relieve coughs due to colds and the flu.
+For coughs, antitussive medications such as dextromethorphan and diphenhydramine are used to help relieve dry coughs due to colds and the flu.

 • Do I need to take antibiotics for my cold or flu?